Livepixelz/mac-setup/README.md

           * You can download this font [here](https://www.marksimonson.com/fonts/view/anonymous-pro).
           * I use this font in VS Code as well
       * Text -> Font Size -> 36
-          * I use my Macbook to present / teach, so a big font size is important so everyone can see the commands I'm typing
       * Keys -> Key Mappings -> Presets -> Natural Text Editing
           * This allows me to use the [keyboard shortcuts](https://gist.github.com/w3cj/022081eda22081b82c52) I know and love inside of iTerm2